What next for Urban Forest Strategy

-Thank you to everyone who participated in the recent consultation on the draft Urban Forest Strategy.
+Thank you to everyone who participated in consultation activities over the past two years to help Council develop the Urban Forest Strategy and Implementation Plan.

 Urban Forest

-The Banyule community has inherited an urban forest that has been shaped by many influences, both natural and human.
-It has been shaped by generations of land use, urban development, design and public policy.
+The Banyule community has inherited an urban forest that has been shaped by many influences, including generations of land use, urban development and design and public policy.

-Over the past year we have been working with the community to develop a new Urban Forest Strategy.
-The actions arising from this new Strategy will continue to shape the urban forest in a way that enhances and protects it for future generations.
+Over the past two years we worked with the community to develop a new Urban Forest Strategy.
+The actions in the new Strategy will continue to shape the urban forest in a way that enhances and protects it for future generations.

-The draft Urban Forest Strategy aims to support us to plan, manage and maintain Banyule’s highly valued urban forest for the next 10 years.
+The Urban Forest Strategy and Implementation Plan will support us to plan, manage and maintain Banyule’s highly-valued urban forest for the next 10 years.
 Actions taken today will influence the state of the urban forest, and long-lived trees in particular, at the end of the century.

-It will help facilitate the expansion of the urban forest, strengthen the benefits that our population of trees and plants provides and respond to the priorities identified during community engagement.
+The Strategy will help to facilitate the expansion of the urban forest, strengthen the benefits that our population of trees and plants provides and respond to the priorities identified during community engagement.

 • Plant the remaining ~10,000 vacant street tree sites over a 5-10 year period

-• Develop an endorsed tree management framework that will include clear and transparent processes, procedures, and applications for managing tree risk, processes for removal, reporting and customer engagement
+• Develop a tree management framework that will include clear and transparent processes, procedures, and applications for managing tree risk, processes for removal, reporting and customer engagement

-• Tree giveaways, giving trees to residents who request them, supporting the planting of trees on private land and influencing the diversity and climate suitability of trees that are planted
+• Giving a tree to residents who request them, supporting the planting of trees on private land and influencing the diversity and climate suitability of trees that are planted.

 Stage 2 Engagement